Spring Problems caused by Hanger Location

-If your brackets are the same length as you spring measurement then there is only ONE FIX.
+If the brackets are the same length as you spring measurement then there is a problem.

 For 710mm and shorter springs, your hangers must be 25mm longer than your springs.
-So move your rear dumjack.
+So move your rear dumjack or the front hanger.

 The image on the right is an Outback Offroad spring.
-Springs longer than 710mm should have hangers welded 35mm longer than the spring eye to eye measurement.
+Springs lengths measured at 841mm should have hangers welded 35mm longer than the spring eye to eye measurement.